inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 ## Specification

+**Proof of Weights** exclusively covers subnet **incentive mechanism**s.

+Where **Proof of Weights** is defined as follows.

+> A cryptographic verification system in Bittensor that requires validators to provide zero-knowledge proofs demonstrating they correctly executed a subnet's incentive mechanism when assigning weights to miners.

-Proof of Weights exclusively covers subnet incentive mechanisms.
-Where a subnet incentive mechanism is defined as follows.
+Where **incentive mechanism** is defined as follows.

 > A mechanism which converts input vectors which represent qualitative signals about a miner’s work into succinct weight vectors which represent the outcoming score of that miner on a normal distribution.